C. Leon King High School: Music programs

-King High School has multiple musical programs such as Chorus and Show Choir (PRIDE), a Marching Band (Marching Lions), Concert Band, Symphonic Band, Wind Ensemble, and a Concert Orchestra.
-King High School's Marching Band received Superior ratings at the annual FBA competition for 45 consecutive years and is often invited to perform in the State's band events.
-The show choir, PRIDE, is one of the top show choirs in the state.
+King High School's musical programs are a Marching Band (Marching Lions), Symphonic Band, Wind Ensemble, Jazz Band (Jazzalonies), and a Chamber and Symphonic Orchestra.
+The Marching Band received Superior ratings at the annual FBA competition for 45 consecutive years and has been invited to perform in the State's band events.
 The dance team (Lionettes) have one of the most talented and culturally diverse teams in the county.
+The Lion’s Pride Marching Festival was established in 1997 and is hosted by the King High School Marching Lions annually, where bands have the opportunity to be judged before their FBA Marching Festival.